Tune & Track –

 Anaplastic and Refractory Thyroid Cancer

 Thyroid cancer is caused by the abnormal growth of cells in the thyroid gland tissues and is the fifth most common malignancy in women.
 Although most thyroid cancers are curable, prognosis is very poor for anaplastic and refractory thyroid cancers (ATRC).
 Anaplastic thyroid cancer is a rare, aggressive, and highly metastatic thyroid cancer that makes up less than 2% of all thyroid cancers.
 The relapse rate of other thyroid cancers is ~20%, with up to 30% of relapsing tumors becoming refractory to all currently available therapies.
 For ARTC, few effective therapies are available, and life expectancy is less than a year.
 ICAM-1 overexpression is observed consistently in all these more advanced thyroid cancers, and high expression of ICAM-1 has been associated with lower survival rates in these patients.
-AffyImmune has chosen ARTC as the initial cancer for treatment with AIC100 and has received Orphan Drug Designation for this indication.
+AffyImmune has chosen ARTC as the initial cancer for treatment with AIC100 and has received both Orphan Drug and Fast Track Designation.